Inflectra/spira-documentation/docs/Developers/SpiraApps-Tutorial.md

 - go to Product Admin > General Settings > SpiraApps.
 - enable the SpiraApp
 - navigate to Requirements (if there are no requirements create one now)
-- click on a requirement,
+- click on a requirement

 As soon as the page loads, the SpiraApp code will run and you should see a popup message with the name and description (as raw HTML) of the requirement.
 It should look something like this: